Lucia's Blog: 2021

 • A Good Fighter Must Be Mentally Prepared:

-Every fighter must have hours of solitude and plenty of time to think things through.
+Every fighter must have hours of solitude and time to think things through.
 A good fighter must plan firmly in his own mind.
 These are valuable moments that will determine the margin of victory or defeatThe Bible commands Christians to meditate in study and prayer as they face life's struggles (cf. Phil.
 4:8; II Tim.
 2:15).
-Thus each soldier of Christ must devote some time alone with God to have strength and receive help to be mentally prepared for any situation that may arise.
+Thus, each soldier of Christ must devote some time alone with God to have strength and receive help to be mentally prepared for any situation that may arise.

 • A Good Fighter Must Be Willing To Take Blows:

-Although boxers take tremendous punches or blows, some never make it because they cannot take punishment (they have "glass jaws," so to speak).
+Although boxers take tremendous punches or blows, some never make it because they cannot take punishment (they have "glass jaws").
 You see, they are removed from the contest with one or two heavy hits from their opponent.
 Jesus said the same thing of those who receive the Word of God, but as soon as "tribulation or persecution arises," they fade away (Mark 4:17).
 Good fighters must understand and accept that it takes great "heart" to get up off the canvas in a physical fight as well as a spiritual one.

 • A Good Fighter Must Not Throw The Fight: